Heathfield School, Pinner

 Heathfield School was a private day school for girls in Pinner in the London Borough of Harrow.
 It merged with Northwood College in 2014 and the site was taken over by Pinner High School.

 History

 Heathfield was founded by Miss Gayford in 1900 in a house at the foot of Byron Hill in Harrow, with just thirty pupils.
 A year later it transferred to a large house in College Road.
+It retained a property at Peterborough Road as the kindergarten - St Kevern, as well as the playing fields across the road.
+Both moved when the school relocated to Pinner.

 In 1921, the school was bought by Miss Norris, who set about a programme of modernisation and enlargement which continued under the supervision of succeeding headships.
 New buildings and facilities were added at College Road and in 1930, the Sixth Form was added.